-- a) Buying or selling of essays, assignments or tests/examination questions. - b) Handing in the same piece of work in more than one course or in the same course (without the permission of the teacher). - c) The preparation and/or writing of an assignment by someone other than the name on the work. - d) Allowing your essay, assignment or examination to be copied by someone else. - e) Copying someone else's work in class or during an examination. - f) Attempted fraud by bringing materials that could be used for cheating, into the examination room.
+- a) Buying or selling of essays, assignments or tests/examination questions. - b) Handing in the same piece of work in more than one course or in the same course (without the permission of the teacher). - c) The preparation and/or writing of an assignment by someone other than the name on the work. - d) Allowing your essay, assignment or examination to be copied by someone else. - e) Copying someone else's work in class or during an examination. - f) The presence in the examination room of materials that could be used for cheating.